News / Analysis

 Her words lost all significance as China’s aviation regulator blocked a Cathay Pacific merger as punishment for the firm’s pro-democracy stance during last year’s protests and despite the company’s CEO resigning in ‘remorse’.

 And in further indications of a deepening Chinese pro-war stance, the nation’s Commerce Minister today said that tariffs on Australian barley and meat were in retaliation, not for Australia’s call for a COVID-source investigation, but for “hundreds of trade investigations” Australia has launched against China.

-Meanwhile, People’s Bank Governor Yi Gang told reporters this morning he was considering an interest rate decrease.
+Meanwhile, People’s Bank Governor Yi Gang told reporters this morning he was considering an The cost of accessing money not owned. rate decrease.

 Finally, Reuters this morning reports that Russia has overtaken Saudi Arabia as China’s main source for crude oil.